Benton County, Washington: Sports

-The Tri-City Americans are a major junior hockey team and are a founding member of the Western Hockey League and play at the Toyota Center.
+The Tri-City Americans are a major junior hockey team and member of the Western Hockey League.
+They play at the Toyota Center in Kennewick.
 The Americans began as the Calgary Buffaloes in 1966, and after stints in Billings, Nanaimo, and New Westminster, moved to the Tri-Cities for the 1988–89 season where they were rebranded as the "Americans".
-Players are 16–20 years old and are generally considered to have amateur status, though they do receive nominal compensation and the organization is operated as a for-profit business.

 Public lands

-Like many Western counties, Benton County is home to considerable public lands acreage totaling about one-third of the county's total land area.
+Public lands acreage account for about one-third of the total land area of Benton County.
 The most significant holding is the United States Department of Energy's Hanford Site, most of which has restricted public access.
-However, Hanford does have a strong "nuclear tourism" element and certain Site facilities, such as the B Reactor, are a major attraction for history and engineering buffs.
-Part of the Hanford Site acreage is also part of the Hanford Reach National Monument, which was established in 2000 by presidential proclamation.
+Hanford is a hub for "nuclear tourism" due to its role in the Manhattan Project and Cold War.
+Part of the Hanford Site acreage is also part of the Hanford Reach National Monument, which was established in 2000 by a presidential proclamation.
 Like with most of the rest of Hanford, most of the National Monument within Benton County is restricted from general public use.

-Other federal land holdings in the county include small clusters of Bureau of Land Management, notably an aggregation along the Horse Heaven Hills south of Benton City that is popular with hikers; Fish and Wildlife Service-owned islands and shorelands that are parts of the Umatilla and McNary National Wildlife Refugues; and Army Corps of Engineers properties along the Columbia River, most of which are managed for habitat and recreation by the County and cities.
+Other federal land holdings in the county include small areas managed by the Bureau of Land Management, notably an aggregation along the Horse Heaven Hills south of Benton City that is popular with hikers; the U.S. Fish and Wildlife Service-owned islands and shorelands that are parts of the Umatilla and McNary National Wildlife Refugues; and U.S. Army Corps of Engineers properties along the Columbia River, most of which are managed for habitat and recreation by the county and cities.

-State-owned public lands are minimal in Benton County, with the Department of Fish and Wildlife's Rattlesnake Slope Wildlife Recreation Area north of Benton City being the most significant and a draw for hikers and equestrians.
+State-owned public lands in Benton County include the Department of Fish and Wildlife's Rattlesnake Slope Wildlife Recreation Area north of Benton City.
 Benton County and the cities also own numerous parklands and open spaces, most notable the Badger Mountain Centennial Preserve, a hiking destination managed by the County located south of Richland which draws over 200,000 visits per year.